sbullocks/challenge-2-portfolio/README.md

 * I will continue to update this throughout my career.
 * Am I learn more, I will revise this project.

-## Navigation Bar

-This area has links to areas throughout the home page.
-The links are hyperlinked allowing you to click them for faster navigation.
-Instead of scrolling, you can click the link to the section you want to navigate to.

 ## Table of Contents

 * [Navigation Bar](#navigation-bar)